 Hannah Bonecutter is an accomplished, young woman with high aspirations and immense dedication.
 Hannah holds a Master’s of Public Health from University of Illinois at Chicago, a BS from the University of Illinois at Urbana-Champaign and is a licensed professional educator in Illinois.
 Hannah is an avid volunteer as she serves as a Leadership Committee member, Associates Board Member, Young Professional board member, and Community Engagement Specialist of four separate nonprofit organizations, which include Women Employed (WE), Housing Opportunities and Maintenance for the Elderly (H.OM.E.), Women’s Global Education Project (WGEP), and Justice Journey Alliance (JJA) respectively.
 Further, Hannah is an actress, model, and filmmaker.

 Driven by her deep fervor for international education, Jacqui has spent the last few years on-the-go as an expatriate, teaching in Thailand and volunteering her TESOL efforts across South East Asia.
 The most challenging and rewarding of these events, developing a literacy clinic for youth and adult refugees fleeing Myanmar.
-Repatriating in 2019, Jacqui now serves as the Academic Advisor at the American Institute for Foreign Study working with undergraduates to fulfill their academic goals abroad and promoting cultural exchange through the use of the J-1 visa.
-Advocate and scholar, she is a proud alumna of Duquesne University and connected with The Youth Education Series, Project Mexico and Give Kids the World Village.
-She looks forward to return to academia to acquire her master’s degree in International Education & Development in the upcoming year.
+Repatriating in 2019, Jacqui now serves as an Advisor at the American Institute for Foreign Study working with undergraduates to fulfill their academic goals abroad and promoting cultural exchange through the use of the J-1 visa.
+Advocate and scholar, she is a proud alumna of Duquesne University and connected with the Refugee Education Access Lab (REAL), the Washington English Center Associate Board, and serves as the co-president of the International Education Association at the George Washington University where she is currently accquiring her Master’s Degree in International Education.
 At present she is enjoying her newfound freedom of working remote, touring as many of America’s National Parks as she can.
-Jacqui is excited to join the Women’s Global Education Project, because she believes with knowledge and empowerment, all things are possible.
+Jacqui is excited to join the Women’s Global Education Project, because she believes an empowered woman empowers the world.

+Anna is the Chair of the Associates Board.
 Anna graduated from the University of Wisconsin with a BBA in Accounting and minor in Gender and Women’s Studies.
-She then completed her Masters in Accounting and is now a CPA at a public accounting firm.
-Anna is actively involved in women’s leadership and empowerment initiatives.
-She loves yoga and trying new restaurants!
+She is currently a CPA in San Diego, CA and loves yoga and trying new restaurants.
+Anna is passionate about both local and global women’s education, leadership, and empowerment initiatives.

 Emily is a graduate of the College of William & Mary and received her Master’s degree in international development from Trinity College Dublin and University College of Dublin.
 She has spent over six years working abroad in development contexts with a focus on gender empowerment, ending gender-based violence, and education equity, including two years in the Peace Corps in eSwatini, Master’s research in Senegal, and working with UN Women in Turkey.
 She currently works as a researcher and writer for a media/marketing company based in DC, and in her free time also volunteers with a local domestic violence program.
 She’s deeply passionate about supporting women and girls both abroad and at home through investing in strong communities of care.